OscarLundberg/deploy-agent/readme.md

     "before": [""],                                              // Commands to run before deploying.
 Default: ["git clone $FROM"] - $
     "upgrade": "",                                               // Command to run when upgrading. - $
     "runMode": "service",                                        // Run mode for the service.
 Default: "service" "restart": "always",                                         // Restart mode for the service.
-Default: "restart" "to": "myself"                                               // Alias for current deploy-agent }
+Default: "always" "to": "myself"                                               // Alias for current deploy-agent }
 ```